fangq/mcx/README.md

 optimized CPU-based MC implementation.

-The algorithm of this software is detailed in the References
+The algorithm of this software is detailed in the References [Fang2009,Yu2018].
-\[Fang2009,Yu2018\].
 A short summary of the main features includes:

 -   3D heterogeneous media represented by voxelated array
--   support over a dozen source forms, including wide-field and pattern illuminations
+-   support complex sources including wide-field and pattern illuminations
 -   boundary reflection support
 -   time-resolved photon transport simulations
 -   saving photon partial path lengths and trajectories